(PhD, University of Arizona, 2005)

 Telephone: (252) 328-9432

-I am an archaeologist and an assistant professor in the anthropology department.
+I am an archaeologist and an associate professor in the anthropology department.
 My area of interest is the archaeology of the Middle East and within that area my professional research focuses on the Mediterranean Bronze and Iron Ages, the study of ancient technologies, particularly ancient weaving technologies, and Archaeology and the Bible.
 My current research is on ancient textile production processes and organic residue analysis in archaeology, for which I have received several grants.

 I began my archaeological career in 1988 as a volunteer with The Leon Levy Expedition to Ashkelon, Israel.
-After completing my BA in History at Georgetown University, I traveled in the Middle East for a number of years, during which time I excavated at archaeological sites in Israel and Jordan, and worked for two years for the Israel Antiquities Authority at the Roman-Byzantine site of Beth-Shean.
+After completing my BA in History at Georgetown University, I travelled in the Middle East for a number of years, during which time I excavated at archaeological sites in Israel and Jordan, and worked for two years for the Israel Antiquities Authority at the Roman-Byzantine site of Beth-Shean.
 I earned My PhD in Near Eastern Studies from the University of Arizona in 2005.
 My dissertation on the Philistines is based on materials from the site of Tel Miqne-Ekron and I have continued to be involved with the publication of that excavation project.
 I began teaching at ECU in 2005, and joined the faculty in the Anthropology Department in 2009.

 Courses that I teach include: